Book publishing in Pakistan: Children’s books

 Although there is a treasure trove of children's books in Urdu, Pakistan fails to provide a good bookshelf of English fiction for children.
 There have been attempts, but the market is full of international authors like Enid Blyton, Roald Dahl and the popular Sweet Valley, R.L Stine, Famous Five, Hardy Boys series.

 Very recently, Mahnaz Malik, a Pakistani born British, published her first story book for children, which serves as a fund raiser project for The Citizen's Foundation.
-Mo's Star, illustrated by Cora Lynn Deibler and published by Oxford University Press, is the colorful story of a young penguin reaching out for the stars.
-The book was received with much appreciation from home and abroad, and was unveiled in a colorful launch ceremony held in a local hotel.
+Mo's Star, illustrated by Cora Lynn Deibler and published by Oxford University Press, is the colourful story of a young penguin reaching out for the stars.
+The book was received with much appreciation from home and abroad, and was unveiled in a colourful launch ceremony held in a local hotel.